Published 2026-04-10 | Updated 2026-04-10 | LoadStrike Documentation Team | Reviewed by Performance Engineering

 What does the Datadog integration cover?

 The Datadog integration is the built-in LoadStrike reporting sink for teams that already read logs and metrics in Datadog.
-The public docs explain what the sink sends, how it can be configured in code or infra config, and which downloadable assets already exist on the site today.
+The docs explain what the sink sends, how it can be configured in code or infra config, and which downloadable assets already exist on the site today.

 That makes it easier to keep a transaction-aware, self-hosted run while still moving the final reporting events and projected metrics into a familiar observability backend.